+Decentralized Model.
 In this model, the decision authority lies mainly with the business unit executives (Hvalshagen, 2004).
-The business unit executives make IT decisions with respect to their respective business unit without the involvement of IT executives.
-Decentralized model, therefore, has the advantage of business unit autonomy, high level of flexibility, responsiveness to customer needs, and hence suitable for organizations with higher diversity, which are operating in unstable industry environment (Hvalshagen, 2004).
-On the other hand, decentralized model could be expensive when the company introduces new technology supposed to permeate the entire organization.
+The business unit executives make IT decisions based on their respective business unit's IT requirements without the involvement of IT executives.
+The decentralized model, therefore, has the advantage of business unit autonomy, high level of flexibility, responsiveness to customer needs, and hence suitable for organizations with higher diversity, which are operating in unstable industry environment (Hvalshagen, 2004).
+On the other hand, the decentralized model could be expensive when the company introduces new technology supposed to permeate the entire organization.
 Thus, lack of standardization could hinder deployment of integrated systems such as enterprise resource planning (ERP).